pensono/ivy/doc/examples/client_server_example.md

 # Debugging

-To see details of the execution path, we left-click on the action `ext` and select `Decompose`.
+To see details of the execution path, we left-click (right-click on Windows) on the action `ext` and select `Decompose`.
 This breaks down an action into smaller actions.
 In this case, we see that the environment has decided to call the exported action `connect`: